Brand New Man

 Brand New Man is the debut studio album by American country music duo Brooks & Dunn.
 It was released on August 13, 1991, by Arista Records.
-Produced by Don Cook and Scott Hendricks, the album produced four consecutive Number One singles on the U.S. Billboard Hot Country Singles & Tracks (now Hot Country Songs) charts in "Brand New Man", "Boot Scootin' Boogie", "My Next Broken Heart", and "Neon Moon"; in addition, "Lost and Found" was a #6.
-The album was certified 6× Multi-Platinum by the RIAA for sales of six million copies.
+Produced by Don Cook and Scott Hendricks, the album spawned four consecutive Number One singles on the U.S. Billboard Hot Country Singles & Tracks (now Hot Country Songs) charts in "Brand New Man", "Boot Scootin' Boogie", "My Next Broken Heart", and "Neon Moon".
+Additionally, "Lost and Found" peaked at No. 6.
+The album was certified 7× Multi-Platinum by the RIAA for sales of seven million copies.

+Musical style and composition

+Brand New Man has been described as a honky-tonk, neotraditional country, and country pop record, with elements of rock, pop, and Hi-NRG.